gabrielprrd/Huddle-Landing-Page/README.md

 ## Potential security vulnerabilities

-This message shows because I'm using gulp @3.9.1 instead of @4.0.0 simply because it's easier to learn and have more information all over the web.
+This message shows because I'm using gulp @3.9.1 instead of @4.0.0 simply because it's easier to learn and there is way more information all over the web.

 ## Next steps
 - "Thank you" message when user subscribes